suninthesky/slice-and-dice/tour/03-a-decade-of-grant-funding-around-migration.md

 This **slice** shows the last decade of grants for the issue-based funding theme of [migration]({{ page.query }}){:target="_blank"}.

-Discounting 2018 the [Big Lottery Fund](https://www.biglotteryfund.org.uk/){:target="_blank"} appears consistently throughout the years, with the largest volume of grants being awarded in 2016.
-Strangely however, their funding to this theme all but disappears in 2014.
+Up until 2017 the [Big Lottery Fund](https://www.biglotteryfund.org.uk/){:target="_blank"} appears consistently throughout all years, except 2014 where their funding to this theme all but disappears.
+2016 has the largest volume of funding overall.

 Going beyond conventional funding themes around issue or sector, [next]({{ site.baseurl }}{{ page.next }}) we'll see if **slicing** the data by *Funder* helps us identify leading supporters "core cost" funding...